muratk5n/thirdwave/en/2022/02/base-energy-numbers.md

 Liquid hydrogen has a weight density of 71 kg/m³.

 Gasoline has a density of 32 MJ/L.

+Natural gas has 10.55 kWh per cubic meters

 As standard the 1 barrel (119 liter) of crude oil produce approximately 159 liters of gasoline / petrol.